 State law provides that eligible owners of both agricultural land and open-space land, including open-space land devoted to farm or ranch purposes or open-space land devoted to timber production, may elect to have such property appraised for property taxation on the basis of its productive capacity ("Productivity Value").
 The same land may not be qualified as both agricultural and open-space land.
+See "Table 1 - Valuation, Exemptions and General Obligation Debt" for the reduction in taxable valuation attributable to valuation by Productivity Value".

-The appraisal values set by the Appraisal District are subject to review and change by the Appraisal Review Board, whose members are appointed by the Board of Directors of the Appraisal District.
-Such appraisal rolls, as approved by the Appraisal Review Board, are used by taxing units, such as the City, in establishing their tax rolls and tax rates.
-See "AD VALOREM PROPERTY TAXATION - Issuer and Taxpayer Remedies."
+The appraisal values set by the Appraisal District are subject to review and change by the Appraisal Review Board.
+The appraisal rolls, as approved by the Appraisal Review Board, are used by taxing units, such as the City, in establishing their tax rolls and tax rates.
+See "AD VALOREM PROPERTY TAXATION - ISSUER AND TAXPAYER REMEDIES".

-STATE MANDATED HOMESTEAD EXEMPTIONS FOR VETERANS
+STATE MANDATED HOMESTEAD EXEMPTIONS

-State law grants, with respect to each taxing unit in the State, various exemptions for disabled veterans and their families.
-See "Table 1-Valuation, Exemptions and General Obligation Debt" for the reduction in taxable valuation attributable to exemptions for veterans.
+State law grants, with respect to each city in the State, various exemptions for disabled veterans and their families, surviving spouses of members of the armed services killed in action and surviving spouses of first responders killed or fatally wounded in the line of duty.
+See "Table 1 - Valuation, Exemptions and General Obligation Debt" for the reduction in taxable valuation attributable to exemptions state mandated homestead.